 TECNOLOGÍA Y ESTÉTICA DE LAS ARTES ELECTRÓNICAS UNIVERSIDAD NACIONAL DE TRES DE FEBRERO Buenos Aires ,Argentina, Nov.
 11-17, 2010

-Masters Classes for faculty and MFA workshop and comission, invited by Director Professor Mariela Yeregui
+Masters Classes for faculty and MFA workshop and commission, invited by Director Professor Mariela Yeregui

 Artist and director: